Man Stabbed Dead In Bergenfield, Authorities Search For Killer

 Investigators remained early Monday in the area of a Portland Avenue parking lot behind a string of South Washington Avenue businesses directly across from the Roy W. Brown Middle School.

-Also cordoned off was a small area near the car wash on Clifton Avenue up the street.
+Also cordoned off was a small area near the car wash on Clifton Avenue, a couple of blocks down from the school on the other side of the CSX tracks.

 The Bergen County Prosecutor's Office was investigating, along with Bergenfield police.